Find Resources For Your School

 This includes creating a positive climate that supports equity and diversity for all students.
 Understanding how to establish healthy relationships includes valuing and nurturing the multiple identities of students, and helps students feel safer and more connected to their schools.

-This will include teaching how to respect alternative viewpoints, using effective communication skills and cooperative behavior in groups, and understanding that communication involves speaking, listening and nonverbal behavior.
+This includes teaching how to respect alternative viewpoints, using effective communication skills and cooperative behavior in groups, and understanding that communication involves speaking, listening and nonverbal behavior.

 Students will be reassured that there are adults who can help them navigate school and personal situations.
 Staff will encourage students to seek out an adult they trust and are comfortable talking with.
 Students will also learn how to help others in need.